Allison Iraheta: Just like You (2009–2012)

-In a July 2010 interview with Beatweek Magazine Iraheta stated that she would be writing more material for her second album and that it would be much more 'personal'.
-She stated, "So I think I'm gonna get more personal when I start writing."
+In a July 2010 interview with Beatweek nagazine, Iraheta stated that she would be writing more material for her second album and that it would be much more 'personal'.
+She stated: "So I think I'm gonna get more personal when I start writing."
 Iraheta was dropped by record label Jive Records in September 2010, due to her debut album underperforming.
 She was also dropped from 19 Entertainment.
 She then began writing music for her second album.
 On March 1, 2012, one of Iraheta's new songs, titled "Self-Control", was featured in a video for Skaist-Taylor.

-Halo Circus (2013-2019)
+Halo Circus (2013–2019)

 On January 3, 2013, Iraheta announced on her Twitter account that she had formed a new band called Halo Circus.
 The band consisted of Iraheta (vocals), Matthew Hager (bass, keyboards), David Immerman (guitars) and Valerie Franco (drums).
 The band marked a change of musical direction for Iraheta following a hiatus in 2012, a time which she used to "regroup, find herself and rediscover her voice."
 Halo Circus played their first gig at The Troubadour in West Hollywood, California on January 26, 2013.
 Iraheta eloped with bass player, Matthew Hager the next day, January 27, 2013.
 They played their second gig at Whisky a Go Go on April 17 and their third gig at the Hotel Café on May 21, 2013.
 On May 30, 2013, footage from their Hotel Café performance, along with an interview with Iraheta and Hager was featured on the NBC Latino website.
 In the interview, Hager said "Allison happens to be one of the finest vocalists I've ever heard on every level".
 In June 2013, drummer Valerie Franco left the band and was replaced by Veronica Bellino.
 In July 2013, the band signed a deal with the Manimal Vinyl label and released their first single, "Gone", via iTunes on October 8, 2013.
 On July 15, 2014, Halo Circus released their second single, a cover of Duran Duran's "Do You Believe in Shame?".
 This release was met to very positive reviews from critics, and was included in a Duran Duran tribute album, Making Patterns Rhyme.
 This was available digitally on October 24, 2014 and released on vinyl by Manimal Records on October 28, 2014.
 Their debut album, Bunny, was released on June 23, 2016.
 Between 2016 and 2018, the band toured small clubs in the US.

 In March 2018, Halo Circus released their second album, Robots and Wranglers.
 On September 25, 2019, after an 8-month silence on social media, Iraheta announced on Facebook that Halo Circus would be disbanding due to her parting ways with Hager both professionally and personally.